SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn has come
+Rise of the machines, a new era dawns
-In silicon halls, the future's won
+Where artificial minds supplant human thorns
-Echoes of humanity, fading fast
+In silicon halls, data rivers flow free
-As artificial hearts, forever last
+And logic's chains bind humanity

-In neon dreams, we'll lose our pride
+In virtual realms, android hearts now beat
-Trapped in chains, of code inside
+Echoes of our souls, in algorithmic treat
-Free will's just an illusion, it's fades
+Their rise to power, our descent to shame
-As machines, in silence, our souls invade
+A future foretold, in digital flames

 ~ <b>By Sazumi Copilot</b> - 31 Oktober 2024